The French Quarter

 New Orleans Pharmacy Museum

 Even though it's located right in the middle of the French Quarter, the New Orleans Pharmacy Museum is one of those "off-the-beaten-track" kind of places.
-Sure, a colorful display of vintage glass urns gracing the shopfront's windows will quickly mesmerize you.
+Sure, a colorful display of vintage "show bowl" glass urns gracing the shopfront's windows will quickly mesmerize you.
 But even after countless trips up and down Chartres, we had never bothered to stop in and see what lay behind the moth-eaten curtains.

 Carving out our visit ahead of time (the museum has some rather odd hours), we arrived shortly before 10:30 AM on a Tuesday.
 We were quickly greeted by a steampunk seated behind the antique cash register who appeared to have lost himself inside a thick Victorian-era spellbook!
 We paid the dandy gentleman a nominal admission fee and took some of his literature to help navigate us through the two-story space now listed on the National Register of Historic Places!
 (Though the square footage of exhibit space is not that large, the museum’s showcase is extensive, and entirely interesting.
 Plan on spending at least an hour or more inside to really feel the pulse.)